jlamande/aws-lambda-jenkins-agents/README.md

 ## More about Lambda Layers

 You should customize the deployments of the sample Lambdas to add to them the required tools for your builds or deployments (git, aws cli, node, ...).
-You can choose to **package tools directly in your Lambdas** or to use **Lambda Layers**.
+You can choose to **include these tools directly into your Lambda packages** or to use **Lambda Layers**.

 My recommended way is to use **Lambda Layers** :
 > Lambda functions in a serverless application typically share common dependencies such as SDKs, frameworks, and now runtimes.
 With layers, you can centrally manage common components across multiple functions enabling better code reuse.